 - sore throat

-- sudden high fever
+- sudden, high fever

-- sunburn-type rash
+- sunburn-like rash